Reveal-Energy-Services/orchid-python-api/README-dev.md

 - The monitor curves for a project
 - The treatment curves (pressure, slurry rate and concentration) for a specific stage of a well in a project

-Additionally, the notebook, `completion_analysis.ipynb`, provides a more detailed analysis of the completion performed on two different wells in a project.
+The notebook, `completion_analysis.ipynb`, provides a more detailed analysis of the completion performed on two different wells in a project.
+Finally, the notebook, `volume_2_first_response.ipynb`, uses typical Python packages to calculate derivatives in order to calculate the fluid volume pumped before the first response.

 To use these examples: